jmajaca/show-off/README.md

 Application and it's Kubernetes cluster are hosted on Oracle Cloud ARM architecture server.
 Application itself can be found at [jmajaca.xyz/show-off](https://jmajaca.xyz/show-off).
 While APIs documentation is available [here](https://jmajaca.xyz:5000/).

+> Note: Model for recognition of text from image is under-performing mostly because of dataset used to train it.
+> As recognition model was not main focus of this project (it was whole system) I decided to release project and repo
+> for public.
+Currently, I am trying to optimize performance of recognition model.

 ## Architecture

 ![architecture](doc/images/architecture.png)